imriven/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+Go to each floor dropping an egg from it as we go.
+If the egg breaks that's the floor we are looking for.
+If it doesn't proceed to the next floor and continue dropping.
+The complexity of this is O(n) - in the worst case because the floor we are looking for could be equal to n(the top floor)

+If we didn't care about the number breakages and wanted the least number of trials we could apply a binary search pattern to the problem to achieve an O(log n) solution